Milky Way Photography Workshop at Highland Lighthouse and Uncle Tim's Bridge

 Thanks for the class tonight Chris....I highly recommend anybody contemplating taking a class with Chris to do so!!....Great fun and super informative..." - Jeff Smith

-There is currently two scheduled workshops for 2017:
+There are currently two scheduled workshops for 2018:

 July 8th (rain date 9th)

-You will learn to photograph the Milky Way and stars, including correct exposure/camera settings and composition. - Create star trails - Paint with light
+You will learn to photograph the Milky Way and stars, including correct exposure/camera settings, composition and painting with light.

 - DSLR.
 Each participant must be fully knowledgeable on how to work their DSLR.
 No point & shoot, tablets or phone cameras.